 What will happen once we have received your complaint?

 - We will send you a letter acknowledging receipt of your complaint within three working days of our receipt of the complaint, enclosing a copy of this Complaints Policy.

-- Where we speak with you on the telephone and are unable to resolve your complaint by agreement within 8 days or where we do not believe a telephone conversation would be appropriate, then within eight weeks of receiving your complaint, we will write to you with our findings, which may include a suggested solution where appropriate.
+- Where we speak with you on the telephone and are unable to resolve your complaint by agreement within eight working days or where we do not believe a telephone conversation would be appropriate, then within eight weeks of receiving your complaint, we will write to you with our findings, which may include a suggested solution where appropriate.

-Finally, please note that where it is reasonable to do so, we may increase some of the timescales detailed above.
-If this is the case, then we will inform you in writing and we shall provide a reasonable explanation as why we have extended the time periods.
+- Finally, please note that where it is reasonable to do so, we may increase some of the timescales detailed above.
+If this is the case, then we will inform you in writing and we shall provide a reasonable explanation as to why we have extended the time periods.
 Examples of such explanations include where you have multiple complaints that all need to be investigated, or where it takes longer than anticipated to contact an important witness whose evidence is necessary for our investigation.

 In the event that you are not satisfied with the firm’s response, or if we do not resolve your complaint within eight weeks of your contacting us, then the Legal Ombudsman may be able to consider your complaint.
 There are, however, restrictions to this service, as set out on the Ombudsman’s website (see below).

 If you wish to contact the Legal Ombudsman, you should contact them within six months of the date of our sending to you our final resolution letter.
 In addition, you should be aware that the Legal Ombudsman will not accept your complaint if:

 - more than six years have elapsed from the date of the act or omission giving rise to the complaint; or

 - more than three years have elapsed from the time when you should have known about the complaint; or